syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Framework.md

 {% endtabs %}

+## Performing OCR with Image OCR to Pdf Document

+On providing this support, we can save the Image OCR to PDF document (different conformance, different document settings) based on their requirement.
+We have provided the support for all the bitmap image formats in Image OCR to searchable PDF.

+This is explained in the following code snippet.
+{% tabs %}

+{% highlight c# tabtitle="C#" %}

+//Initialize the OCR processor by providing the path of the tesseract binaries using (OCRProcessor processor = new OCRProcessor())
+{
+//loading the input image
+Bitmap image = new Bitmap(@"Input.jpeg ");

+//Set OCR language to process
+processor.Settings.Language = Languages.English;

+//Set tesseract OCR Engine
+processor.Settings.TesseractVersion = TesseractVersion.Version4_0;

+processor.TesseractPath = @"Tesseractbinaries\ ";
+processor.TessDataPath = @"tessdata";

+// Set the PDF conformance level
+processor.Settings.Conformance = PdfConformanceLevel.Pdf_A1B;

+//Process OCR by providing the bitmap image PdfDocument document = processor.PerformOCR(image);

+// Save the Document
+document.Save("output.pdf");

+//Close the Document
+document.Close(true);
+}
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}
+'Initialize the OCR processor by providing the path of the tesseract binaries Using processor As New OCRProcessor()

+'loading the input image
+Dim image As New Bitmap("input.png")

+'Set OCR language to process
+processor.Settings.Language = Languages.English

+'Set tesseract OCR engine
+processor.Settings.TesseractVersion = TesseractVersion.Version4_0

+processor.TesseractPath = "Tesseractbinaries\ "
+processor.TessDataPath = "tessdata"

+'Set the PDF conformance level
+processor.Settings.Conformance = PdfConformanceLevel.Pdf_A1B

+'Process OCR by providing the bitmap image
+Dim document As PdfDocument = processor.PerformOCR(image)

+'Save the OCR processed PDF document in the disk

+document.Save("Sample.pdf")

+document.Close(True)

+End Using

+{% endhighlight %}

+{% endtabs %}

+N> This PDF conformance option is only applicable for Image OCR to PDF document.

 ## Advantages of Native Call over Normal API

 Enabling this property will process OCR with native calls (PInvoke) instead of surrogate process.